 One of the reasons that I love working in Information Technology is the flexibility that allows me to work remotely.
 In this post, I will share 7 remote job opportunities in IT career paths.

-I have worked remotely for over 7 years with different companies while still making career progress.
+I have worked remotely for many years with different companies while still making career progress.
 The benefits that working from home has afforded me and the quality of life with my family cannot be overstated.
 I am definitely very grateful for the opportunity to have a job that allows me to work remotely.

 Before we look at the remote jobs opportunities in Information Technology, let’s take a look at some benefits of working remotely.